 - Game choices.
 Let your kids be a part of deciding which games you will play, which may include a variety of board games (and even games including technology).

 - Invite their friends.
 A great way to get your kids involved in the game night is to have them invite friends.
-Imagine how much livelier your game night will be a house full of boys.
+Imagine how much livelier your game night will be with a house full of boys.

 - Make up your own rules.
 A fun way to liven up the game night is to change the rules of the game.
 My boys love doing this, plus it provides them ways to think outside the box.

 - Drinks.
 Along with food, make sure you have plenty of drinks on hand.
 We recently introduced our boys to Tum-E Yummies.
 When I initially saw Tum-E Yummies in the stores, I didn’t think about buying them, thinking the boys wouldn’t like them.
 With them being in the tween era, things need to be “cool.”

 Tum-E Yummies come in a variety of products, including: